BumbleBeeElegy/literary-quotes-api/docs/index.md

 # Literary Quotes API

+> [!NOTE]
+> This repository contains documentation for a mock API that was created as part of an API documentation course.
+You can set up a [testing environment](placeholder) to verify the content.

 Get literary quotes from a curated public domain database built on Project Gutenberg and Wikisource.

 ## Getting started